stevenchadburrow/AcolyteHandPICd32/Testing/README.md

 Currently this works with NROM, UxROM, CxROM, and also MMC1 mappers.
 Next up is MMC3 mappers.

-Well tested games for this system include:
+Highly tested games for this system include:

 Super Mario Bros<br>
 Tetris<br>